fxm90/GradientLoadingBar/readme.md

 `public static let default = Durations(fadeIn: 0.33, fadeOut: 0.66, progress: 3.33)`

 #### – Parameter `gradientColorList`
 The gradient colors are fully customizable.
-Do do this, you'll have to pass an array of type `UIColor`.
+Therefore, you'll have to pass an array of type `UIColor`.

 #### – Parameter `isRelativeToSafeArea`
 With this parameter you can configure, whether the loading bar should be positioned relative to the safe area (defaults to `true`).